asefatesfay/aws-ecommerce-platform/dsa-roadmap/30-dynamic-programming/README.md

 - Brute force: Time approximately `O(3^(m+n))`, Space `O(m+n)`
 - DP: Time `O(m * n)`, Space `O(m * n)`

+**Quick Quiz:**
+1. What does `dp[i][j]` represent here?
+2. What are the three operations considered when characters do not match?
+3. What should the answer be if one string is empty?

 ---

 ## More Examples with Mermaid Diagrams